-If typed is True and the object is not a type name or a callable (see xoutil.inspect.type_name()), then the type of the object is used instead.
+If typed is True and the object is not a type name or a callable (see xoutil.future.inspect. safe_name()), then the type of the object is used instead.

-If inner is True we try to extract the name by introspection instead of looking for the object in the frame stack:
+If inner is True we try to extract the name by introspection instead of looking for the object in the frame stack.